 Jenny | June 26, 2014 | Industry

-Last week, Facebook once again changed how they determine which ads are most relevant to Facebook users.
-Now, they’re not just learning about your interests through the things you click and like within Facebook, they’re also tracking the sites that you visit outside Facebook.
+In their effort to display ads that are most relevant to Facebook users, they’re not just learning about your interests through the things you click and like within Facebook, they’re also tracking the sites that you visit outside Facebook, raising privacy concerns for users, and advertisers.

 Jenny | June 04, 2014 | Industry